MBrugnaroto/Trips-Data-Pipeline/README.md

 ![s3-structure](imgs/s3-structure.png)

 ## How to Run:
-The steps to set up the environment are a bit complex so be careful.
+The steps to set up the environment are a bit complex. ```So be careful```.

+1. Create an S3 bucket called ```trip-statistics``` ([Creating a bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html))
+2. Fill your email, AWS access key and AWS secrete access key in the ```yourconfig.sh``` file (it's in the root directory of the repository)
-* In the root directory of the repository, run the following command in the terminal:
+3. Finally, with the terminal open in the root directory of the repository, run the following command:
 ```
 $ make
 ```